rtCamp/amp-compatibility/amp-compatibility-server/README.md

 ### 3. Request worker

-This module is worker which will run continually in background, And process all the request that is stored in cloud memory store.
+This module is worker which will run continually in background, and process all the request that is stored in cloud memory store.

 **Command**
 ```bash